Steve Bullock (American politician): 2020 Senate campaign

 On March 4, 2020, after months of speculation and denials from Bullock himself, The New York Times reported that Bullock would enter Montana's U.S. Senate election to challenge Republican incumbent Steve Daines.
 The move came after Senate Minority Leader Chuck Schumer (D-NY) flew to Montana to persuade Bullock to run and after Bullock talked with former president Barack Obama.
-Both believed that he was the only formidable candidate against Daines.
 Bullock ran for the seat formerly held for six terms by Democrat Max Baucus.